apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 getmerge
 --------

-Usage: `hadoop fs -getmerge <src> <localdst> [addnl]`
+Usage: `hadoop fs -getmerge [-nl] <src> <localdst>`

 Takes a source directory and a destination file as input and concatenates files in src into the destination local file.
-Optionally addnl can be set to enable adding a newline character at the end of each file.
+Optionally -nl can be set to enable adding a newline character (LF) at the end of each file.

+Examples:

+* `hadoop fs -getmerge -nl  /src  /opt/output.txt`
+* `hadoop fs -getmerge -nl  /src/file1.txt /src/file2.txt  /output.txt`

+Exit Code:

+Returns 0 on success and non-zero on error.

 help
 ----